coldbox-modules/cbox-cbt/readme.md

         bindCGI             = true,
         // Bind the request scope to templates bindRequest         = true,
-        // Bind the server scope to templates bindServer          = true,
         // Bind to the request's HTTP Request Data elements bindHTTPRequestData = true,
         // The default cbt templating language template extension